Ph4nt01/CTF-WriteUps/README.md

 # CTF-WriteUps

-> A comprehensive collection of Capture The Flag (CTF) writeups and solutions I've solved and written via my [tool](https://github.com/Ph4nt01/WB-WriteupBuilder).
+> A comprehensive collection of Capture The Flag (CTF) writeups and solutions I've solved (mainly web).